yracnet/vite-plugin-ssr-config/README.md

 ## Installation

-To install and use `vite-plugin-ssr-build`:
+To install and use `vite-plugin-ssr-kit`:

 1. Clone the repository.
 2. Run:

 ```
-yarn add vite-plugin-ssr-build -D
+yarn add vite-plugin-ssr-kit -D
 ```

 3. Add the plugin to your Vite config: